SMTG-Bham/ThermoParser/README.md

 Electronic properties:
 * [AMSET](https://hackingmaterials.lbl.gov/amset/)

-Current plotting modes are split into three areas.
+Current plotting modes are split into four areas.

 * `tp.plot.phonons` contains plots along a high-symmetry path, including phonon dispersions and plots which project other quantities onto these paths in various ways.
-* `tp.plot.frequency` plot frequency on the x-axis, including density of states (DoS), cumulative kappa and "waterfall" plots.
+* `tp.plot.frequency` plots frequency on the x-axis, including density of states (DoS), cumulative kappa and "waterfall" plots.
 Each function has a `main` argument, which can be useful when plotting multiple quantities on the same set of axes; and an `invert` argument, which swaps the x and y axes to let you plot DoS-style next to a `tp.plot.phonons` plot.
+* `tp.plot.mfp` contains a cumulative kappa against mean free path plot.
-* `tp.plot.heatmap` contains a heatmap plotter, and wrappers which format appropriately for ZT against temperature and doping concentration; and one which plots the lattice thermal conductivity required to reach a target ZT, again against temeperature and doping.
+* `tp.plot.heatmap` contains a heatmap plotter, and wrappers which format appropriately for ZT against temperature and doping concentration; and one which plots the lattice thermal conductivity required to reach a target ZT, again against temperature and doping.

 A full set of example scripts is provided in the `tp/examples` folder.

+## Contributing

+We welcome any contributions, whether they be a feature request or a new piece of code (or anything else).
+Adding options is inteded to be straightforward, for example adding a new axes layout should be as simple as copying another function in `tp.plt.axes` and altering the numbers; and adding support for a new code should only require adding a function in the `tp.data.load` module.

 ## License